Come On Eileen

 "Come On Eileen" is a song by the English group Dexys Midnight Runners (credited to Dexys Midnight Runners and the Emerald Express), released in the United Kingdom in June 1982 as a single from their second studio album Too-Rye-Ay.
 It reached number one in the United States and was their second number one hit in the UK, following 1980's "Geno".
-The song was produced by Clive Langer and Alan Winstanley and was initially claimed to be written by Kevin Rowland, Jim Paterson and Billy Adams, although Rowland later stated that the essence of the tune should be attributed to Kevin Archer.
+The song was produced by Clive Langer and Alan Winstanley and was credited to Kevin Rowland, Jim Paterson and Billy Adams, although Rowland later stated that the essence of the tune should be attributed to Kevin Archer.

 "Come On Eileen" won Best British Single at the 1983 Brit Awards, and in 2015 the song was voted by the British public as the nation's sixth favourite 1980s number one single in a poll for ITV.
-It was ranked number eighteen on VH1's "100 Greatest Songs of the '80s" and was Britain's best-selling single of 1982.
+It was ranked number 18 on VH1's "100 Greatest Songs of the '80s" and was Britain's best-selling single of 1982.

 Composition

-There are various versions of the song; some, in addition to the main section, feature either a Celtic fiddle-solo intro or an a cappella coda, both based on Thomas Moore's Irish folk song "Believe Me, if All Those Endearing Young Charms".

-The main section begins with a Celtic-style fiddle played over a drum beat, with the bass guitar and piano providing accompaniment.

-The lyrics of the song begin with the lines:

-The bridge of "Come On Eileen" features an improvised counter-melody which begins in a slow tempo and grows faster and faster over an accelerando vocal backing.
-The chord sequence of the bridge is actually the same as the verses, but transposed up by a whole tone.

-Throughout the song, there are numerous tempo changes and key changes:

-Although often believed to have been inspired by a childhood friend with whom Kevin Rowland had a romantic, and later sexual, relationship in his teens, there was actually no real Eileen.
-"In fact she was composite, to make a point about Catholic repression."
+According to Kevin Rowland, there was actually no real Eileen: "In fact she was composite, to make a point about Catholic repression."

 Music video

-The 1982 music video was directed by Julien Temple and filmed in the inner south London suburb of Kennington in the vicinity of the corner of Brook Drive and Hayles Street, then Austral Street and Holyoak Road.
+The 1982 music video was directed by Julien Temple and filmed in the inner south London district of Elephant and Castle in the vicinity of the corner of Brook Drive and Hayles Street, then Austral Street and Holyoak Road.
 The character of "Eileen" in the music video, as well as on the single cover, is played by Máire Fahey, sister of Siobhan Fahey from Bananarama.

 Archival footage of Johnnie Ray arriving at London Heathrow Airport in 1954 was featured in the video.